 "The real story here is that things have moved on from that time, we're well into the home detention sentence and out the other side, and life is moving on."

-Next story in National: Schools facing tougher line on enrolments
+Next story in New Zealand: Schools facing tougher line on enrolments

 Copyright © 2015, Radio New Zealand